Mexico lowers alert level for Popocatepetl volcano

 The 17,797-foot (5,425-meter) mountain just 45 miles (about 70 kilometers) southeast of Mexico City and known affectionately as “El Popo,” had spread ash over towns downwind for days and spurred authorities to dust off their evacuation plans.

-Some 25 million people live within 60 miles of its crate r.
+Some 25 million people live within 60 miles of its crater.
 But ultimately no evacuations were ordered and experts said the emissions from the increased activity actually made a catastrophic eruption less likely.

 National Civil Defense Coordinator Laura Velázquez lowered the alert level back to yellow phase two Tuesday on the recommendation of a scientific advisory panel, according to a statement from the government.
 It had been at yellow phase three, just a notch below a red alert on the stop light-style scale.